edSpring/interview-challenge/README.md

 First you will need to install `node` and `Meteor`.

 >A great place to do this in is on [c9.io](https://c9.io).
-It is a cloud editor that will make you environment easy to setup.
+It is a cloud editor that will make your environment easier to setup.

 After cloning the repo locally, you can change to the app directory in the terminal and run `npm install`.
 When it is done run the `meteor` command.
 Once it is running you should be able to see the app running at `localhost:3000` in your browser.